atomicjolt/react_rails_starter_app/README.md

   `yarn build_pack`

 After setting up .s3-website.json this will create a S3 bucket and set it as a website:
-  `yarn create`
+  `yarn ball`

-Release a production build to the S3 website bucket created by `yarn create` `yarn release`
+Release a production build to the S3 website bucket created by `yarn ball` `yarn release`

 Run a linter over the project: